Marjorie Husain: Career

 Marjorie has written many books, mostly on artists of Pakistan and art.
 She has written on Ali Imam, Ahmed Parvez, Jamil Naqsh, Bashir Mirza, Anna Molka Ahmed, Rabia Zuberi, Iqbal Hussain, Colin David and Nahid Raza.
 Her book Art views: Encounters With Artists in Pakistan is a compilation of her published articles on more than forty Pakistani artists.
 She is also the writer of the first textbook for art students in Pakistan called Aspects of Art.
 There was no textbook for Pakistani art students and students would often contact her for tips before their exams.
 In 2001, Marjorie's Aspects of Art, was published by OUP.
 The book was a compilation and history of both western and eastern art.
 The book has been translated to Urdu and is intended for both undergraduate, graduate art students.

 Marjorie's work and documentation of Pakistani art made her popular guest at schools.
 She visited local schools to talk about art and her personal encounters with Pakistan's great artists.
 She documented their stories, art work and more.

 She travelled frequently to Lahore, where she visited National College of Arts (NCA).
 Here she met many more artists like Shakir Ali, Saeed Akhtar, Ahmed Khan, and Colin David.
 She was also introduced to The Lahore group, a group of artists that started in the 1950's.

 During her time in Pakistan, Marjorie has authored several books on art and also contributed essays to the country's newspapers and magazines.
 She was involved in art exhibitions of Pakistan and also involved with art students.

 Return to UK

 In 2019, after living in Pakistan for nearly six decades, Marjorie moved back to England.
-Her husband had passed away and so Marjorie had decided to move back to her country.
+Her husband had died and so Marjorie had decided to move back to her country.